 - John Derbyshire OBE, Performance Director and Racing Manager, RYA

-- Vicki Hansford, Paralympic Adaptive Rowing Medalist (Beijing)
+- Vicki Hansford, Paralympic Adaptive Rowing Medallist (Beijing)

-- Georgina Harland, Olympic Modern Pentathlon Medalist (Athens)
+- Georgina Harland, Olympic Modern Pentathlon Medallist (Athens)

 - Craig Hunter, Chef de Mission, Paralympics GB